 Our vision is to lead in the delivery and proactive improvement of IT services.
 We emphasize providing scalable and sustainable services.
 We do this with excellence, fostering an agile and innovative philosophy and environment.
 Our success relies on recruiting, hiring and retaining diverse and highly trained, educated and dedicated staff who are committed to serving the institution and its strategic needs.

-The following principles guide the work of DoIT:
+The following principles guide the work we do at DoIT:

 - Family and Personal Life/Work Balance